 Ease of Use

 In its designated function, the ACR View couldn't be easier to use.
 Initial registration requires some online form-filling.
 Then you're good to go.
 In an emergency, you deploy the antenna and push the on button.
-If 406Link service is resumed and you're interested in using it, you'll need to do some further research from the company itself and familiarize yourself with the most current information.
+For 406Link service you'll need to do some further research from the company itself and familiarize yourself with the most current information.

 The ResQLink View is the latest in ACR's multi-decade evolution.
 Our lead test editor used one of the original ACR beacons in the early 2000s.
-Fifteen years ago, a device performing this function was four times the size of the View.
+Fifteen years ago, a device performing this function (in an even more rudimentary fashion) was four times the size of the View.
 In this historical perspective, the ACR is tiny and light.